Attending a private college is more affordable than you think. We debunk five common myths associated with tuition.

 Myth: You can’t afford to attend a private college.

 Fact: Yes you can!
-Guilford College has a competitive financial program — 97 percent of our traditional students receive financial aid, and 100 percent of our fall 2018 class received a merit scholarship.
+Guilford College has a competitive financial program — 97 percent of our traditional students receive financial aid, and 100 percent of the incoming class received a merit scholarship.

 Myth: Getting phenomenal grades is the only way to get scholarships.

 Fact: Guilford considers more than your GPA or standardized test scores.
 Your class rank, academic courses and service experiences all affect the scholarship you receive.
 We’re also test-optional, which means you can provide a writing portfolio instead of ACT or SAT scores.